mezzolite/react-crud-frontend/README.md

 </p>
 </details>

+5. If you haven't already, start your app in the browser and make sure all components render without errors.

 **PART II**

 1. Pass state to AdoptableDogs component as props.

-Iterate through props in AdoptableDogs component to return an array of DogCard components.
-Give each dog card a key and a dog prop.
-Render DogCards in the Adoptable Dogs section in the browser.
+2. Iterate through props in AdoptableDogs component to return an array of DogCard components.

+3. Give each dog card a key and a dog prop.

+4. Render DogCards in the Adoptable Dogs section in the browser.

 <details>
 <summary>SHOW CODE</summary>